-If you or a loved one has suffered an injury on a construction, it would be in your best interest to contact an experienced construction accident attorney who can help protect your legal right to compensation.
+If you or a loved one has suffered an injury on a construction site, it would be in your best interest to contact an experienced construction accident attorney who can help protect your legal right to compensation.
 In such cases, workers may be able to file a lawsuit against a third party whose negligence caused the accident and resulting injuries.
-Examples of third parties include general contractors, construction companies, sub-contractors, property owners and manufacturers of dangerous or defective products.
+Examples of third parties include general contractors, construction companies, sub-contractors, property owners, and manufacturers of dangerous or defective products.

-The experienced and knowledgeable construction accident attorneys at Greenberg & Ruby, LLP can help evaluate your claim and help you secure maximum compensation for your losses.
+The experienced and knowledgeable construction accident attorneys at Greenberg & Ruby, LLP can help evaluate your claim and help you navigate the work injury claim process.
 Call us at (323) 782-0535 to schedule a no-cost, no-obligation consultation.